iaquobe/james-bond/documents/report/main.typ

 subjected to more violence and were involved in more sexual activities.
 However the authors also pointed out that the roles of women changed from very limited roles to more autonomous and active roles.
-In our study we hope eliminate the factor of the changing roles, as our analysis focuses on the appearance rather than the activity.
+Our study differs from Neuendorf's in that we are observing the appearance rather than the activity of the different roles.

 = Dataset
 <dataset>